June 17, 2023

 Whenever you're ready, there are 4 ways I can help you:

 1. The Creator MBA: Join 4,700+ entrepreneurs in my flagship course.
-The Creator MBA teaches you exactly how to build a lean, focused, and profitable Internet business.
-You'll get 5 years of online business expertise, proven frameworks, and actionable strategies across 111 in-depth lessons.
+The Creator MBA teaches you frameworks for building a lean, focused, and profitable Internet business.

 2. The LinkedIn Operating System: Join 30,000 students and 70 LinkedIn Top Voices inside of The LinkedIn Operating System.
-This comprehensive course will teach you the system I used to grow from 2K to 650K+ followers, be named The #1 Global LinkedIn Influencer 5x in a row, and earn $9.1M+ in income.
+This comprehensive course will teach you the systems I used to grow to 675K+ followers and be named The #1 Global LinkedIn Influencer 5x in a row.

 3. The Content Operating System: Join 11,000 students in my multi-step content creation system.
 Learn to create a high-quality newsletter and 6-12 pieces of high-performance social media content each week.